- How is Academic Standing defined?

-Full-time (at least 12 hours) students who earn a 0.0 GPA in any semester will be dismissed from the university and will not be permitted to enroll for two consecutive regular semesters.
+- Full-time (at least 12 hours) students who earn a 0.0 GPA in any semester will be dismissed from the university.

 Full-time students (at least 12 hours) who do not earn at least a 1.00 semester GPA and pass at least nine academic hours in any semester will be reviewed by the appropriate dean to determine academic eligibility.